Product managers provide value to their customers through their product offerings.

 Here’s an example of the first half:

-For non-technical marketers who struggle to find return on investment in social media, our product is a web-based analytics software that translates engagement metrics into actionable revenue metrics.
+For non-technical marketers who struggle to find a return on investment in social media, our product is a web-based analytics software that translates engagement metrics into actionable revenue metrics.

 What’s key to the structure above is that each “fill in the blank” is ordered by priority.
 You must start with the target customer, then the need statement, and so on.
 That’s because each section builds on the section before it.